ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase3_07.md

 Significant progress has been made on enhancing analysis tools integration, with dedicated modules for pandas, scikit-learn, matplotlib, plotly, NumPy, SciPy, and D3.js integration now completed, along with export functionality for CSV, JSON, and Excel formats.
 These enhancements provide users with powerful tools for data manipulation, analysis, visualization, machine learning, numerical computing, scientific computing, and interactive data visualization.

-The API usage tutorial has been completed, providing users with comprehensive examples of using both the Python and JavaScript client libraries for the Science Data Kit API.
-This tutorial will help users effectively use the API to integrate the SDK's functionality into their own applications.
+The API usage tutorial and data visualization tutorial have been completed, providing users with comprehensive examples of using the SDK's API and visualization capabilities.
+These tutorials will help users effectively use the SDK's functionality in their own applications.

-The implementation of the advanced query builder and database indexing strategy has improved the SDK's database capabilities, making it easier for users to build complex queries and optimize database performance.
+The implementation of the advanced query builder, database indexing strategy, and parallel processing utilities has improved the SDK's performance and capabilities, making it easier for users to build complex queries, optimize database performance, and process data in parallel.
 The performance profiling module provides a foundation for further performance optimizations, and the query optimizer helps users write more efficient queries.

 The D3.js integration module provides advanced interactive data visualizations, including force-directed graphs, hierarchical visualizations, trees, and treemaps.
 These visualizations enable users to explore and understand complex data structures in an intuitive way.